 If there is space in the section, to re-enroll you must contact the Help Desk or re-enroll online.

-2. Under the Student Tab, click Student Record.
+2. Under the Student Services Page click on Student Profile.

-3. Under the Student Record tab you will be able to access Academic "unofficial" transcripts and grades.
+4. Under transcript level you can select "All Levels"; and under transcript type select "Web."
+You will be able to access Academic "unofficial" transcripts and grades.

-4. Click on Update Addresses and Phones and insert new information according to the type.
+5. You can then update Addresses and Phones and insert new information according to the type

 To change your name: